Medi-Cal: Eligibility

-Medi-Cal provides health coverage for people with low income and limited ability to pay for health coverage, including the aged, blind, disabled, young adults and children, pregnant women, persons in a skilled nursing or intermediate care home, and persons in the Breast and Cervical Cancer Treatment Program (BCCTP).
+Medi-Cal provides health coverage for people with low income and limited ability to pay for health coverage, including the old, blind, disabled, young adults and children, pregnant women, people in a skilled nursing or intermediate care home, and those in the Breast and Cervical Cancer Treatment Program (BCCTP).
 People receiving federally funded cash assistance programs, such as CalWORKs (a state implementation of the federal Temporary Assistance for Needy Families (TANF) program), the State Supplementation Program (SSP) (a state supplement to the federal Supplemental Security Income (SSI) program), foster care, adoption assistance, certain refugee assistance programs, or In-Home Supportive Services (IHSS) are also eligible.

 Until January 1, 2024, when asset limits for Medi-Cal were abolished in favor of income limits, Medi-Cal imposed asset limits on certain prospective enrollees.
 Medi-Cal individuals who received long-term supportive services or who enroll in Medi-Cal through certain disabilities were subject to asset tests.
 This limit depended on the number of individuals being considered for coverage; for one enrollee, this limit was $2,000, while for two enrollees, the limit was $3,000.
 Each additional individual being considered resulted in an additional $150 of permitted assets, up to a total of ten individuals covered.
 If applicants possessed property whose total value exceeded the allowed amount, they were required to reduce ("sell down") their assets through activities such as purchasing clothes, purchasing home furnishings, paying medical bills, paying a home mortgage, paying home loans, and paying off other debts.

-Beginning in 2014 under the Patient Protection and Affordable Care Act (PPACA), those with family incomes up to 138% of the federal poverty level became eligible for Medi-Cal (pursuant to (a)(10)(A)(i)(VIII)), and individuals with higher incomes and some small businesses may choose a plan in Covered California, California's health insurance marketplace, with potential government subsidies.
+Beginning in 2014 under the Patient Protection and Affordable Care Act (PPACA), those with family incomes up to 138% of the federal poverty level became eligible for Medi-Cal (pursuant to (a)(10)(A)(i)(VIII)), and individuals with higher incomes and some small businesses may choose a plan in Covered California, California's health insurance marketplace, with potential federal subsidies.
 Medi-Cal has open enrollment year-round.

 Lawful permanent residents (green card holders) are eligible for full-scope Medi-Cal in California regardless of their date of entry if they meet all other eligibility requirements, even if they have been in the United States for less than 5 years.
 Beginning in 2024, people without a lawful immigration status who meet the requirements for Medi-Cal are eligible for full-scope Medi-Cal.
 Previously, meeting eligibility requirements other than immigration status qualified them restricted-scope Medi-Cal limited to emergency and pregnancy-related services only unless they qualified for the Young Adult Expansion (YAE) or Older Adult Expansion (OAE), which allowed individuals ages 19–26 or those over the age of 50 full-scope benefits regardless of immigration status.

 Application process

-There are multiple ways to apply for Medi-Cal: one can apply at a Social Services office or over the phone by calling your nearest social service office, or one can apply online (the most common).
-Most websites make the application process clear and cohesive.
-They also allow for the user to select different languages to best navigate the website.
+There are several ways to apply for Medi-Cal: at a Social Services office, over the phone by calling the nearest social service office, or online (the most common).